Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/aws-cloud-practitioner-essentials.md

 - `Amazon Simple Notification Service (Amazon SNS)` - A publish-subscribe service that publishers use to send messages to subscribers through SNS topics.
 - `SNS topic` - A channel for messages to be delivered

+### Recap

+In these lessons about compute, you learned how Amazon EC2 and cloud resources help scale applications.
+You gained knowledge of EC2 instance types, pricing options, and how to choose the best instance types for your unique business needs.
+You also became familiar with using AWS tools and services like Elastic Load Balancing, Amazon EC2 Auto Scaling, Amazon SQS, and Amazon SNS to manage traffic and communication.

 ## Module 3 - Exploring Compute Service
 - `Unmanaged services` - (EX: EC2) AWS takes care of the underlying physical infrastructure, but you're responsible for setting up, securing, and maintaining the operating system, network configurations, and applications on your instances.
 - `Managed services` - Managed services, on the other hand, reduce the amount of infrastructure you need to manage.